growmesh/best2025/README.md

 # Package Delivery Algorithm Competition

+## Submission Process

+1. After you invited @matteohorvath on github
+2. Your algorithm should generate an output.json inside the competition/ folder.
+3. Validate it for yourself with validator.py
+4. Push your submission to the git repo, and it will be pulled at the deadline of the competition, so be sure that you are on time.

+## Getting Started

+1. "Use template" the repository, and make it private
+2. Share it with (@matteohorvath)
+3. Install the dependencies (pip install -r requirements)
+4. Start building

 ## Overview

 Welcome to the Package Delivery Algorithm Competition!
 This competition challenges participants to develop efficient algorithms for solving a complex package delivery optimization problem.
 Participants will create schedules for couriers to pick up, transport, and deliver packages across a 2D grid map containing warehouses, package points, and destinations.

 ## Problem Description